-The bottom and rear portion of the plastic housing that makes up a carrier.
-The backplane distributes power to the system modules installed in the carrier.
-See also Carrier.
+The bottom and rear portion of the plastic housing that makes up the control unit.
+The backplane distributes power to the system modules installed in the control unit.

 Background Music

 A feature that provides background music through the speaker of an idle system phone for a user's work area.
 (Background Music plays the pre-recorded material from the Music On Hold audio source.)